-Considering artificial intelligence and machine learning feed on copious amounts of data, it was only a matter of time that Box got on board to utilize AI and ML algorithms to evolve and adapt to the ever-changing market needs.
+Considering artificial intelligence and machine learning feed on copious amounts of data, it was only a matter of time before Box got on board to utilize AI and ML algorithms to evolve and adapt to the ever-changing market needs.

 With a vision to bring intelligence to all your content, the leading cloud-based content management service launched Box Skills.
 This unique framework applies best-in-class AI technologies from renowned providers to all data stored in your Box account.

 In turn, this allows you to create structures and gather in-depth insights from your data at scale, making it easier for teams to work and find and work with content, accelerate and automate business processes, and reduce security and compliance risks.
 Or, as Box likes to put it: “With Box Skills, you can unleash the full potential of your content.”

 In this Nira guide, we’ll discuss Box Skills in more detail and how you can use the innovative offering to ensure better outcomes.

 Box Skills are small bits of code that operate on all folders stored in the Box platform.
 Once you apply them to a particular folder, a Skill will analyze every file placed in that folder before writing the output of its analysis as metadata on the Box file.

 Suppose you decide to apply an audio skill to a folder.
 After placing an audio file in that Box folder, the Box Skill will add a transcript to that audio file automatically.
 Once that’s done, you can review the file in the Box Web App to use the transcript, while the metadata drives other Box functionalities (e.g., search).

 In other words, Box Skills are functions that pass a file in Box to a machine learning provider for processing and then structure the output from the ML algorithm to store as metadata on that particular file in Box.
 Whenever a skill is triggered, it uses a momentary API token to carry out all these steps.